-It should therefore come as no surprise that the final piece in the School’s current master plan should be a performing arts centre.
-Yet this will be much more than a facility to promote the arts; it is the part of the most radical physical alteration since the move to Hills Road in 1960 and a project that will profoundly transform the School.
+It should therefore come as no surprise that the final piece in the School’s most recent master plan should be a performing arts centre.
+Yet this is much more than a facility to promote the arts; it is the part of the most radical physical alteration to our site since the move to Hills Road in 1960 and a project that has profoundly transformed the School.

-The performing arts centre will also benefit children in the wider Cambridge community through our outreach programme.
+This new facility at The Perse will also benefit children in the wider Cambridge community.
 Drama courses, clubs and holiday schools will create opportunities to develop new performing arts talent, as well as improving essential communication skills of children beyond the school gates.